Shreehari06B/HalfAdder/README.md

 | 1 | 0 |      1       |       0        |
 | 1 | 1 |      0       |       1        |

 ## 🛠 Tools Used

 - Logic Circuit Simulator Pro (Android app)

+## 💡 How it works

+The Half Adder adds two 1-bit inputs.
+The **Sum** is calculated using an XOR gate, and the **Carry** using an AND gate.
+The circuit is built using drag-and-drop logic gates in the app.